University of California: Observatories

-The Astronomy Department at the Berkeley campus manages the Hat Creek Radio Observatory in Shasta County.

 High-performance networking

 The University of California is a founding and charter member of the Corporation for Education Network Initiatives in California, a nonprofit organization that provides high-performance Internet-based networking to California's K-20 research and education community.

 UC Natural Reserve System

 The NRS was established in January 1965 to provide UC faculty with large areas of land where they could conduct long-term ecosystem research without having to worry about outside disturbances like tourists.
 Today, the NRS manages 39 reserves that total more than 756,000 acre.